An easy recipe for lacto-fermented lemons that combines spicy and sweet for the perfect gut-healthy snack you can enjoy anytime!

-Every year around this time (December/January) I look forward to one thing — and while I’d love to say that’s a beautiful white layer of fluffy snow, it’s actually something that’s round and yellow.
+Every year around this time (December/January) I look forward to one thing.
+While I’d love to say that’s a beautiful white layer of fluffy snow, it’s actually something that’s round and yellow.

 When most people think of fermentation, the first thing that comes to mind is wine or beer…

-With wine or beer, certain yeasts are used to convert the sugars in grape juice to wine, or grains into alcohol, but it’s actually the bacteria that are responsible for lacto-fermentation.
+With wine or beer, certain yeasts are used to convert the sugars in grape juice to wine, or grains into alcohol.
+However, it’s actually the bacteria that are responsible for lacto-fermentation.

 Lacto refers to the Lactobacillus bacteria — and you can find this bacteria on the surface of plants (especially those that grow close to the ground), in our GI tract, in our mouth and ladies… even in our vaginal tract.